 DEQ remains committed to maintaining state authorization for this program rather than having the U.S. Environmental Protection Agency run the program.
 This ensures flexibility and responsiveness in implementing the Hazardous Waste Program in Oregon.

 Since January 1986, EPA has authorized Oregon to manage the state’s hazardous waste or Resource Conservation and Recovery Act program.
-DEQ implements the state hazardous waste program, as defined in ORS 466.086 and as applied in OAR 340-100-0002, to ensure harmful wastes are properly managed from “cradle to grave.”
+DEQ implements the state Hazardous Waste Program, as defined in ORS 466.086 and as applied in OAR 340-100-0002, to ensure harmful wastes are properly managed from “cradle to grave.”

 ORS 466.165(1) authorizes DEQ to collect fees to “carry on the monitoring, inspection and surveillance program established under ORS 466.195 and to cover related administrative costs.”
 (ORS 466.165(1)).